traefik-workshops/traefik-azure-arc-jumpstart-drops/1-clusters/README.md

     -var="googleProjectId=$(gcloud config get-value project)"
   ```

-Once you finish install all the extra clusters you can run the following command to connect them to Azure Arc:
+Once you finish installing the clusters you can run the following command to connect them to Azure Arc and create an AKS cluster.
+You can turn the AKS cluster off using the `enableAKS` variable:

   ```shell
   cd traefik-azure-arc-jumpstart-drops